 Mimi is survived by her children and their spouses, Allan (Margaret) Graf, Michelle (Edward) Unser and Robert (Carine) Graf; her six grandchildren Matthew Graf, Laura Graf Macker, Danielle Unser Slater, Jennifer Unser, Darren Graf and Denise Graf; and by three great-grandchildren Eleanor, Tomasa and Samuel.

 She will be interred with her beloved husband at the Albany Rural Cemetery.
-Memorial services will be held at a later date.
+Relatives and friends are invited to attend a memorial gathering on Saturday, August 4, 2018, at 3:00 p.m. at the Beverwyck Retirement Community, 40 Autumn Drive, Slingerlands.
 In lieu of flowers, Mimi has requested that donations be made to the Juvenile Diabetes Research Foundation (JDRF), 950 New Loudon Road, Suite 330, Latham, NY 12110.
 To leave a message of condolence for the family, please visit www.HansFuneralHome.com.